App Service plans represent the collection of physical resources used to host your apps.

 For example, a highly available app running in two regions includes at least two plans, one for each region, and one app associated with each plan.
 In such a situation, all the copies of the app are then contained in a single resource group.
 Having a resource group with multiple plans and multiple apps makes it easy to manage, control, and view the health of the application.

 Create an App Service plan or use existing one

 When you create an app, you should consider creating a resource group.
-On the other hand, if the app that you are about to create is a component for a larger application, this app should be created within the resource group that's allocated for that larger application.
+On the other hand, if this app is a component for a larger application, create it within the resource group that's allocated for that larger application.